Get MTD for Income Tax ready

 Understanding your target market and customers

-Here's how to identify and understand your ideal customers:
+Here's how to identify your ideal customers:

 • Validate your assumptions: Talk to existing customers or run small tests before committing to major decisions.
 Their feedback is more valuable than your guesses.